Rails provides fantastic internationalization options with its I18n library.

 Let’s look at some examples!

-I18n’s translate method accepts a default
+I18n’s translate method accepts a default parameter which returns this

 value when the translation key is not found.